 We used to have Windows laptops since the beginning of time.
 We constantly had some issues with them, they were not stable, froze out for no reason and after using them for a few years they were basically worth nothing.
 Then we bought our first MacBook in the middle of 2018 and honestly we could never go back to Windows again!

 Although we mainly use our professional camera for taking photos for the blog or my Instagram feed, I use the camera on my phone on a daily basis as well.
-That’s why the quality of the camera was a key factor for me when choosing a phone, and the camera in my iPhone XS never cease to amaze me.
+That’s why the quality of the camera was a key factor for me when choosing a phone, and the camera in my iPhone 12 Pro never ceases to amaze me.

 Photos taken with the iPhone XS

 Apart from our actual camera gear, our most valuable items are the pictures and videos we take during our travels.
 That’s why storing them in a safe place is extremely important!
 Since these are usually huge files the MacBooks are not big enough for storing them, that’s why we use external hard drives.